Flatwater Kayaking

-- some water, ‘traveller’ – and a very simple view from two little portholes;
+– some water + a simple view from two little portholes =

 .